iarobinson/mern-ecommerce/README.md

 # MERN Ecommerce

+## Typescript Update

+In this specific fork, the existing MERN app will be converted to TypeScript.

 ## Description

 An ecommerce store built with MERN stack, and utilizes third party API's.
 This ecommerce store enable three main different flows or implementations: